samathaluca/cloud9-ticketsales/README.md

 Tickets left notification.
 SOLD OUT venue or selling out information.

 ### Features Left to Implement.
-A message to thank the customer unintrusively for
+A message to thank the customer unobtrusively for
 a) clicking to buy concert tickets
 b) filling in the contact form details .

 More understanding of the latest GDPR legislation will be considered for future contact form development.
-If too mnay false enquiries are made CAPTCHA would be set up.
+If too many false enquiries are made reCAPTCHA would be set up.
 The current contact form encourages brief messages with the goal of increasing the number of users prepared to make the effort of completing it.